James Bond UK release date - No Time To Die cast, plot, trailer and latest news

 It also hints at a dark secret being concealed by Bond’s love Madeleine Swann and introduces us to Rami Malek’s villain, known only as “Safin”.
 (There’s some speculation that “Safin” is actually a cover and that Malek is playing an updated version of classic Bond villain Dr. No, though that’s as yet unconfirmed.)

-There is also a preview trailer teasing Billie Eilish’s new theme track for the film…
+Then there was a No Time To Die preview trailer teasing Billie Eilish’s new theme track for the film.

+On 3rd September, Bond bosses unveiled the latest trailer full of geared-up spy vehicles (planes, cars, you name it), ominous statements, eye-popping stunts and allusions to Safin’s plan and his links to Swann.

 James Bond: No Time To Die cast